MobileNetV4 -- Universal Models for the Mobile Ecosystem: Additional Roofline Analysis

 \section{Additional Roofline Analysis}

-This extends the analysis from Fig.~\ref{fig:op-cost-vs-ridge-point} to include MobileNetV4-Conv-Small\\(Fig.~\ref{fig:roofline-rp-sweep-small}), MobileNetV4-Conv-Medium (Fig.~\ref{fig:roofline-rp-sweep-medium}), and MobileNetV4-Conv-Large (Fig.~\ref{fig:roofline-rp-sweep-large}).
+This extends the analysis from \cref{fig:op-cost-vs-ridge-point} to include MobileNetV4-Conv-Small\\(\cref{fig:roofline-rp-sweep-small}), MobileNetV4-Conv-Medium (\cref{fig:roofline-rp-sweep-medium}), and MobileNetV4-Conv-Large (\cref{fig:roofline-rp-sweep-large}).
 These figures also break out each order of magnitude in the sweep from a 0.0 MACs/byte ridge point (MACs-only, infinite memory bandwidth) to a 500.0 MACs/byte ridge point (Accelerator-like, bottlenecked on memory bandwidth).
-Also included is a correlation analysis between measured latencies, empirically-fit roofline models, and counting MACs (Table~\ref{tab:roofline-correlation} and Fig.~\ref{fig:roofline-correlation}).
+Also included is a correlation analysis between measured latencies, empirically-fit roofline models, and counting MACs (\cref{tab:roofline-correlation} and \cref{fig:roofline-correlation}).